the linguistic and cognitive turn in political journalism

 It turns out that the average, neurologically healthy speaker of English will make as many as seven to twenty-two slips of the tongue a day, based on an estimate of one slip per 1000 words.
 They’ll have about two to four moments per day when the right word or name comes embarrassingly slowly.
 This is the so-called “tip of the tongue” phenomenon.
 Moreover, about 5 to 8 percent of their words—if they’re not scripted or pre-rehearsed—will involve an “uh,” “um,” some other pause filler; a repeated sound, syllable, or word; a restarted sentence; or a repair.
 Finally, the average length of an utterance, at least in conversation, is three to four words.

-Given these figures, what Bush did wasn’t unusual.
+Given these figures, the way Bush talked wasn’t unusual.
 It certainly didn’t have clinical import.
 But this doesn’t settle the matter at all, because there’s a deeper, underlying question.
 It has to do with whether or not the speaker—in that case, George W. Bush, but now Joe Biden and Donald Trump—is one of us.
-So we might ask, who is the “us” that he was part of?
+So we might ask, who is the “us” that he was to be included in or excluded from?
 Here a whole set of other observations reveal themselves.

 For one thing, this sort of judgment is in the DNA of democracy.
 It dates back to a tradition that arose in ancient Athens in the third century BCE to teach people not to sound like dubious outsiders when they stood up to speak.
 Sounding like an outsider was discrediting to one’s ethos, or the authority that a person brought to their arguments.